dhruvvs/Stock-price-prediction/README.md

 - Linear Regression
 - Decision Tree Regressor
 - Random Forest Regressor
+- LSTM

-(You can easily extend this to include LSTM or XGBoost!)
+(You can easily extend this to XGBoost!)

 ---